 The most common location for melanoma (form of skin cancer) in men is the back; in women, it is the lower leg.
 Melanoma is the most common cancer in women ages 25 to 29.

 What are the different types of moles?

-Congenital Nevi: Moles that appear at birth.
+Congenital Nevi: These are moles that appear at birth.
 Congenital nevi occur in about 1 in 100 people.
-These moles may be more likely to develop into melanoma than are moles that appear after birth.
-If the mole is more than 8 inches in diameter, it poses more risk of becoming cancerous.
+These moles may be more likely to develop into melanoma than moles that appear after birth.
+If the mole is more than eight inches in diameter, it has a greater risk of becoming cancerous.

-Dysplastic Nevi: Moles that are larger than a pencil eraser and irregularly shaped.
-They tend to have uneven color with dark brown centers and lighter, uneven edges.
-These moles tend to be hereditary, and people with dysplastic nevi may have more than 100 moles.
+Dysplastic Nevi: These moles are larger than a pencil eraser and irregularly shaped.
+Dysplastic nevi tend to have uneven color with dark brown centers and lighter, uneven edges.
+These moles tend to be hereditary (inherited), and people who have them may have more than 100 moles.
 People with dysplastic nevi have a greater chance of developing malignant (cancerous) melanoma.
 Any changes in the mole should be checked by a dermatologist to detect skin cancer.

 How does your dermatologist determine if moles are a concern?

 Normal (benign) moles do not need to be removed.
 (Doing so will leave a scar.)

 If your dermatologist determines that the mole is a concern, he or she will perform a skin biopsy, in which a small sample of the mole is taken to examine under a microscope.
 A diagnosis can usually be made in less than a week.
 If the mole is found to be cancerous, it needs to be completely removed.

 If you are concerned that a mole is changing or if you see worrisome signs, please call your dermatologist to have the mole examined.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.